How to Convert QuickBooks Desktop to Online

 QuickBooks is perhaps the most popular accounting and bookkeeping tool used by millions of businesses around the world.
 There are tons of features that the smart digital tools offers to make your business operations easier.
 Besides, it integrates with several business management software solutions, In short, if you are using QuickBooks, you are most likely enjoying the best accounting solutions available in the market today.
 In this blog, you will find how to convert QuickBooks desktop to online in some simple steps.

 QuickBooks offers two versions for both personal and business usage, namely, QuickBooks Desktop and Online.
-While the desktop version is a locally-installed software program, QuickBooks Online (QBO) is a cloud-based system featuring 650+ integrations.
-Another major difference between QB desktop and QBO is that the latter comes with an easy monthly subscription while the desktop version is available only for a yearly subscription.
-Moreover, QBO offers some amazing features that the desktop version lacks.
+While the desktop version is a locally-installed software program, QuickBooks Online (QuickBooks Online) is a cloud-based system featuring 650+ integrations.
+Another major difference between QB desktop and QuickBooks Online is that the latter comes with an easy monthly subscription while the desktop version is available only for a yearly subscription.
+Moreover, QuickBooks Online offers some amazing features that the desktop version lacks.
 So, it is only obvious that more people are looking to convert QuickBooks desktop to online.

 When QuickBooks user states that they need to convert QuickBooks Desktop to Online, it generally means migrating the files and data from one QuickBooks software type to another.
 QuickBooks Online, Pro, Premier, and Enterprise come with varying features, tools, and additions.
 Users may select them based on their requirements.
 However, if for any reason, they find the other type better, they can migrate to that option hassle-free.